How to Manage Pests

-Young larvae are pale yellow and about 0.06 inch long.
+Young larvae are pale yellow and about 0.06 inch (1.5 mm) long.
 Mature larvae are 2 to 2.5 inches long and mostly yellow to pale green or pink, with a gold-colored head.
 Older larvae have variable dark brown, black, green, or orangish lines along their sides.
 In addition to three pairs of true legs behind the head, avocado looper has two pairs of appendages (prolegs) near its rear on abdominal segments 6 and 10.
 Larvae travel in a characteristic looping manner, where they extend their body forward, then draw their rear forward to meet their forelegs.
 This arches their body up into a loop.
 When disturbed, omnivorous loopers often drop and hang from leaves on a silken thread.

 Larvae feed about 6 weeks, then pupate within rolled or webbed leaves.
 Pupae are 1 to 1.25 inches long and white when first formed.
 The case darkens as a moth with brownish wings develops and can be seen through the pupal case.
 Pupation lasts 1 to 4 weeks.

-Populations increase with increasing temperatures in spring.
+Numbers increase with increasing temperatures in spring.
 Omnivorous looper typically has four (and perhaps five) generations per year at warmer growing areas.
-From inland Ventura to San Diego Counties, most adults fly and oviposit during January through March, May through June, August through September, and October through November.
+From inland Ventura to San Diego Counties, most adults fly and lay eggs during January through March, May through June, August through September, and October through November.
 Three generations a year are typical in coastal Santa Barbara County, where moths typically emerge and lay eggs during March through April, June through July, and August through September.
 Depending on temperature, egg to adult development takes 2 to 5 months.

+Damage is often associated with dense foliage, lots of new leaves, and overcast/cool conditions.
 Leaf damage is especially evident on terminal shoots.
 Very young larvae feed only on the leaf surface, leaving a characteristic brown membrane.
 Older larvae chew all the way through the leaf, often leaving only the midrib and large veins.
 Full-grown larvae can consume an entire leaf in 1 day.
 Healthy avocado trees tolerate considerable leaf damage without severe effects on growth or yield.
 Extensive feeding can result in sunburn and may reduce yield the following year.

 Economic damage occurs primarily when caterpillars damage fruit.
 Both young and old larvae can chew fruit.
 If young fruit is fed on, it sometimes becomes misshapen.
 Chewing typically scars the fruit surface, which may cause fruit to be culled or downgraded.

 Wasps, especially Trichogramma egg parasites and three larval parasites (family Braconidae), are the most important natural enemies.
 Apanteles caberatae and Meteorus tersus are solitary internal parasites of larvae.
 The Apanteles caberatae larva pupates in a 0.1 inch, whitish silken cocoon near its dead host.
-The Meteorus tersus larva pupates in a brown or yellowish parchmentlike cocoon, which often hangs suspended beneath leaves or twigs on a 1 to 2 inch long thread.
-One to several pale Habrobracon (=Bracon) xanthonotus larvae feed externally on each looper, then each pupates in a 0.12 inch long white silken cocoon near the shriveled dead caterpillar.
+The Meteorus tersus larva pupates in a brown or yellowish parchmentlike cocoon, which often hangs suspended beneath leaves or twigs on a 1 to 2 inch longthread.
+One to several pale Habrobracon (=Bracon) xanthonotus larvae feed externally on each looper, then each pupates in a 0.12 inch (3 mm) long white silken cocoon near the shriveled dead caterpillar.

-At least 5 fly species (family Tachinidae) attack omnivorous looper, including Eumea caesar, Hyphantrophaga (=Eusisyropa) virilis, and Nilea erecta.
+At least five fly species (family Tachinidae) attack omnivorous looper, including Eumea caesar, Hyphantrophaga (=Eusisyropa) virilis, and Nilea erecta.
 Their black to dark grayish adults are about 0.25 to 0.33 inch long and resemble a common house fly, but have more prominent stout hairs.
 White tachinid eggs may be observed on or near a caterpillars' head.
 Brown to reddish, parchmentlike tachinid pupal cases are often found near the larger pupal cases of dead caterpillars.